lektorium-tutor/lekt/docs/install.rst

 Upgrading to a new Open edX release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Major Open edX releases are published twice a year, in June and December, by the Open edX `Build/Test/Release working group <https://discuss.openedx.org/c/working-groups/build-test-release/30>`__.
-When a new Open edX release comes out, Tutor gets a major version bump (see :ref:`versioning`).
+When a new Open edX release comes out, Lekt gets a major version bump (see :ref:`versioning`).
 Such an upgrade typically includes multiple breaking changes.
 Any upgrade is final because downgrading is not supported.
 Thus, when upgrading your platform from one major version to the next, it is strongly recommended to do the following:

 1. Read the changes listed in the `CHANGELOG.md <https://github.com/overhangio/tutor/blob/master/CHANGELOG.md>`__ file.
 Breaking changes are identified by a "💥".
 2. Perform a backup.
 On a local installation, this is typically done with::